-He waited for the enemy troops as "...
-A good many of us in the First | they stormed his right flank and killed and their positions, he directed mortar Hagenau Scrap We feel slighted in being mentioned and artillery fire upon them, --- ment- A German bazook ammed with led Dic.
-George Maly, Earlville, Ill.; S/Sgt. the platoon's defe about to fire, priso nearer and three the killed him. came acute, the sergeant ordered his delphia, Pa.
+He waited for the enemy troops as ...
+A good many of us in the First | they stormed his right flank and killed and their positions, he directed mortar We feel slighted in being mentioned | and artillery fire upon them, momentkilled him.

+came acute, the sergeant ordered his delphia, Pa.